artifactable/cli/README.md

 ## Running from a CI suite

-To send alerts via a CI process, you'll need to set an environment variable `artifactable_TOKEN` that contains a token used to authenticate with `artifactable`'s service.
+To send alerts via a CI process, you'll need to set an environment variable `ARTIFACTABLE_TOKEN` that contains a token used to authenticate with `artifactable`'s service.

 To find this token, log into your `artifactable` account with your email and password.